cleverplatypus/vue3-routable/README.md

 The success of a final product comes from dedication, experience and craft.
 No tool can do the job for you.
 Well until ChatGPT becomes a little sharper.

-Any counter-rant, feel free to insult me ad-libitum on [Discord](https://discord.gg/QH9ymrvC) 🤘

 ## Test coverage
 Still trying to find a good testing strategy.
 Stay tuned.

+## Feedback
+Any counter-rant, suggestions, insults, feel free to contact me on [Discord](https://discord.gg/QH9ymrvC) 🤘